-Building renovation as a catalyst to a safe and free Europe
+Building renovation as a catalyst to a safer and freer Europe

-The ECB emphasises that increasing the pace and scope of building renovations across Europe is not only crucial to achieving the EU’s net-zero target, but also to ensure the Union’s energy security, by freeing us from the burden of fossil fuels imported from autocratic petrostates.
-The Central Bank also recognises that energy-efficient and decarbonised houses are key for dealing with energy price shocks, such as the one that is driving current inflation in the euro area.
+The ECB emphasises that increasing the pace and scope of building renovations across Europe is not only crucial to achieving the EU’s net-zero target, but also ensuring the Union’s energy security, by freeing us from the burden of fossil fuels imported from autocratic petrostates.
+The Central Bank also recognises that energy-efficient and decarbonised houses are key to dealing with energy price shocks, such as the one that is driving current inflation in the euro area.

 As we have been arguing for the past year, all these points can be summed up in one short concept: EU institutions need to work together to future proof our homes.
 This will lift millions out of energy poverty and alleviate the cost of living for people, all while fighting against the environmental breakdown and securing a more sustainable, safe and stable future.